skosana721/trading_bot/CLEANUP_SUMMARY.md

 - **Log Files**: ~181KB of log data
 - **Total**: ~500KB+ of unnecessary files removed

-The repository is now optimized for production use while maintaining all essential functionality.
+The repository is now optimized for production use while maintaining all essential functionality and improved code quality.